Berlin North–South mainline: History

 In 1882 the Stadtbahn was opened crossing central Berlin east to west.
 Plans since the beginning of the 20th century for a similar line from north to south for a long time came to nothing.
 The North-South tunnel built in the 1930s through the city centre only serves the S-Bahn.

 After the reunification of Germany and Berlin in 1990, a north-south line for mainline trains through Berlin was discussed.
 The use of the Stadtbahn for mainline trains meant that many connections required a devious route and in addition the limit of its capacity was expected to be reached soon.
 Among the various options discussed and then adopted was the so-called mushroom concept (German: Pilzkonzept), which provided for a partially underground north-south route, which crossed the Stadtbahn at the Hauptbahnhof.

 In April 1992, the mushroom concept was added to the Federal Transport Infrastructure Plan.
 Its core would be a new 8 km-long route through the city with a 3.5 km long tunnel.
 Construction began on 13 October 1995.
 In 2001, reconstruction began on the Papestraße S-Bahn station, creating the new Südkreuz station.
 In 2002, construction began on the southern section of the above ground line, originally planned to be opened in 2002.
 After a series of delays, including flooding in 1997, the track, tunnels and Hauptbahnhof was finally inaugurated on 27 May 2006 and put into scheduled operation a day later.

 Compared to the original schedule, the project scope has been reduced.
 A link to the trunk line towards Potsdam was not built.
 Instead only some structural preparations for a connection in the southern part of the tunnel were built.
-Similarly, the connection of the Dresden Railway to Berlin has still not been rebuilt.
+The connection of the Dresden Railway to Berlin was completed in 2025.
 The Südkreuz station was originally opened with only two of its three long-distance platforms.
 The third platform was not connected to the network until late 2007 to provide additional capacity during traffic disruptions.